fzkvn/Aztec/README.md

 ./manage_node.sh
 ```

-You'll see a colorful menu and your **custom ASCII banner** by KEVIN.
+You'll see a Menu Options, Choose that by type the number and press enter.

 ---